Multiple dead after 2 planes collide in North Las Vegas - NewsBreak

 Multiple dead after 2 planes collide in North Las Vegas

-LAS VEGAS ( KLAS )– A plane crash at the North Las Vegas Airport left multiple people dead, the Clark County Department of Aviation said Sunday.
+LAS VEGAS, Nev. ( KLAS )– A plane crash at the North Las Vegas Airport left multiple people dead, the Clark County Department of Aviation said Sunday.

 According to the Federal Aviation Administration, a Piper PA-46 collided with a Cessna 172, both single-engine planes, while preparing to land.
 The Piper crashed into a field east of the runway, and the Cessna fell into a water retention pond.